postsharp/Metalama.Documentation/content/conceptual/troubleshooting/process-dump.md

 # Creating a process dump

-In case of any problem in Metalama, our support team may ask you to provide a process dump of the compiler or IDE process.
+If you are experiencing issues with Metalama, our support team may ask you to provide a process dump of the compiler or IDE process.

 > [!WARNING]
 > **Process dumps contain possibly confidential information**